vodkabears/Vide/CONTRIBUTING.md

 ====

 1. Fork.
-2. Edit only `src/jquery.vide.js`.
+2. Make your changes on the `src` folder.
-3. Add the necessary tests.
+3. Update tests.
-4. Make `grunt test` before commit.
+4. Make `grunt test` before the commit.
-5. Make pull request to the master.
+5. Submit a pull request to the master branch.

 Thanks.